 Perhaps the most striking feature of a Korat cat are those huge green eyes – they are really big and accentuated by a bony crest that goes from one cheek bone and over the eyes to the other cheek.
-This same crest gives the impression that a Korat cat has a heart-shaped face.
+This same crest gives the impression that a Korat has a heart-shaped face.
 The overall effect is truly beautiful.

-And the next thing you notice about the Korat is how the light reflects like silver from its grey coat.
+And the next thing you notice about the Korat cat is how the light reflects like silver from its grey coat.
 The Korat has a single coat – there is no undercoat.
 For this reason the fur lies close to the body and doesn’t shed much.
-You’ll notice that when you pet a Korat cat, the fur does not float off.
+You’ll notice that when you pet a Korat, the fur does not float off.
 This may be one of the reasons some say a Korat does not cause as many allergic reactions as some other breeds (still, if you are allergic, and consider getting yourself a Korat, do ask the advice of your doctor).

 Korat’s fur is from short to medium in length and amazingly soft to the touch – the word “silk” has been used.
 The grey color can vary in lightness, but all shades have the silver tipping.
 The base of the coat is light in color, then darker in the middle and each hair is silver-tipped.
 This gives the Korat cat its beautiful sheen – it gives an almost halo-like effect, which is especially visible in the sunlight, and in the areas where the coat is shorter, like the legs and face.